Synthesis and physical properties of Ce$_2$Rh$_{3+\delta}$Sb$_4$ single crystals: 3 . Results and Discussion

 Finally, several additional remarks are in order:

 (1) The origin of the low $T_N$.
 There could be multiple reasons for the low $T_N$ in Ce$_2$Rh$_{3+\delta}$Sb$_4$.
-First, within a single Ce sub-lattice, the Ce-Ce distances are 4.56 \AA ~and 5.95 \AA, both of which are much larger than the typical values (3.8-4.2 \AA) in most Ce-based intermetallic compounds\cite{Rai-CeIr3Ge7}.
+First, within a single Ce sub-lattice, the Ce-Ce distances are 4.56 \AA ~and 5.95 \AA ~[Fig.~\ref{Fig1}(b)], both of which are much larger than the typical values (3.8-4.2 \AA) in most Ce-based intermetallic compounds\cite{Rai-CeIr3Ge7}.
 The large Ce-Ce distance weakens the magnetic exchange severely.
 Note that the Ruderman-Kittel-Kasuya-Yosida (RKKY) exchange coupling decays rapidly with the intersite distance ($r_{ij}$) following $J_{RKKY}\propto\frac{x\cos{x}-\sin{x}}{x^4}$, where $x=2k_F r_{ij}$ and $k_F$ is Fermi wavevector\cite{RKKY-RK}.
 The same scenario was also adopted for the low ordering temperature in Ce$_3$Pt$_{23}$Si$_{11}$\cite{Opagiste-Ce3Pt23Si11}, Ce$Tm_2$Cd$_{20}$ ($Tm$=Co,Ni)\cite{White-CeT2Cd20} and CeIr$_3$Ge$_7$\cite{Rai-CeIr3Ge7}.
-In addition, since each Ce sub-lattice form a distorted triangular network as displayed in Fig.~\ref{Fig1}(b), we expect the geometric frustration will further reduce the ordering temperature.
+In addition, since each Ce sub-lattice form a distorted triangular network as displayed in Fig.~\ref{Fig1}(b), geometric frustration probably will further reduce the ordering temperature.
+The low $T_N$ in Ce$_2$Rh$_{3+\delta}$Sb$_4$, as well as the comparable magnetic correlation and Kondo scales, makes it a novel candidate for further investigating quantum criticality under pressure.

 (2) The two inequivalent Ce sites.
 Although Ce1- and Ce2-sublattices build up the same distorted triangular networks [cf Fig.~\ref{Fig1}(b)], their local environments are different.
 As shown in Fig.~\ref{Fig1}(c), both Ce1 and Ce2 are surrounded by 9 Rh (including Rh4) and 9 Sb sites, but Ce1 has three Rh4 neighbours, while Ce2 only has one.
-It is reasonable to infer that there are more conduction electrons nearby Ce2, correspondingly, the extent of Kondo screening should also be stronger at Ce2.
+It is reasonable to infer that there are more conduction electrons around Ce2, correspondingly, the extent of Kondo screening should also be stronger at Ce2.
 In this sense, strictly speaking, one would expect two different Kondo scales in this compound.
-However, in any case, it is inescapable that the Kondo scale(s) in Ce$_2$Rh$_{3+\delta}$Sb$_4$ is small, comparable to the magnetic exchange.
+It is interesting to mention that multiple Ce-sites with different strengths of Kondo coupling and correspondingly distinct ground states have also been observed in Ce$_2$Rh$_3$Sn$_5$\cite{Gamza-Ce2Rh3Sn5} and Ce$_3$Rh$_4$Sn$_7$\cite{Opletal-Ce3Rh4Sn7}.